torizon/aval/README.md

 We have end-to-end tests that mimic exactly how you should run this in CI.
 Please take a look at the `.gitlab-ci.yml` and `.e2e-tests.yml` files.

-Note: you must have the IP of the CI runner whitelisted on Torizon Cloud, under Remote Access settings, otherwise the IP will be soft-banned and automatically return a 400 error when opening a new session.
+Note: if you're using RAC for remote access (`USE_RAC=true`), you must have the IP of the CI runner whitelisted on Torizon Cloud, under Remote Access settings, otherwise the IP will be soft-banned and automatically return a 400 error when opening a new session.

-## Missing features
+## Contributing
- - Missing documentation about how to use mountpoints with the source code to make development easier
- - Source and test code is not split at all at this moment, would be a very nice to have

-Other `TODO`s and `FIXME`s are probably in the code as well, so if you wanna fix something outright, just grep for that.
+`TODO`s and `FIXME`s are probably scattered around the code, please grep for that.

 ## Credits

 The core classes of Aval are based off Eduardo's A/B to Torizon OS migration script, albeit with significant changes.

+The hardware setup that Aval is developed upon and used to run hundreds of tests each day was created by Lucas Bernardes, with 3D models available for download (here)[https://github.com/torizon/modular-rack-toradex].